Pioneers (1832 - 1904)

-Thomas Watson was a tourist, albeit a Northern one.
+Thomas Watson was a Lakeland tourist, albeit a Northerner.
 He appears to have been adept at any sport he turned his hand or foot to, including cricket, rugby, athletics and of course fell-walking.
 It is testament to his achievements that his obituary in 1935 does not suggest his Lake District fell walk was his most impressive sporting achievement.

 At the age of 30, accompanied by a Borrowdale guide named Wilson, Watson set off from Atkinson's Lake Hotel in Keswick at 1am in June 1870 to gain Scafell Pike, Helvellyn, Blencathra and Skiddaw.
 The reported objective was to capture the 3,000 foot peaks of the Lakes.
-Despite the season, the weather was a major factor: the summit of Scafell Pike was reached in "a most unwelcome snow-squall" [id16] and the ascent of Skiddaw "had to be done on the hands and knees".
-As one correspondent notes, "How he would enjoy his slippers on regaining his hotel!" (although the credibility of the author is somewhat undermined by the assertion that Blencathra is snow-capped nearly all year) [idn80].
+Despite the season, the weather was a major factor: the summit of Scafell Pike was reached in "a most unwelcome snow-squall" [id016] and the ascent of Skiddaw "had to be done on the hands and knees".

 Similar to Bennett et al in 1865 [end1b], corroborative evidence was left at the top of each summit by means of letters in bottles.
 On each letter was a request for it to be posted back to Watson.

-A note on transitions which applies to many future walks: Keswick to Scafell Pike is assumed to be on roads to Seathwaite, then Stockley Bridge, Styhead Tarn and the corridor route.
+It is worth reflecting on the transitions between the peaks, as it applies to many future walks: Keswick to Scafell Pike is assumed to be on roads to Seathwaite, then Stockley Bridge, Styhead Tarn and the corridor route.
 The journey from the Scafell range to Helvellyn presents an interesting route choice.
 The most direct is probably via Angle Tarn, Stake Pass, heading over High Raise to Greenup Edge, then heading down the Wythburn valley where, according to Wainwright, "the ground is very, very wet".
 I assume this was used on a number of record walks.
 From Helvellyn, the Dodds were eschewed and walkers tended to make a path to the King's Head at Thirlspot (presumably for refreshment) and then up St. John's in the Vale.
-I assume Blencathra to Skiddaw was reached via Skiddaw House.
+I assume the transition between Blencathra and Skiddaw was made by Skiddaw House.

 JENKINSON OVER-REACHES [end5]